 There are three steps to the grading process:

-- Categorize schools into likelies, targets, reaches and unlikelies based on the selectivity of the schools in a student’s list and the student's academic competitiveness relative to each school's entering class.
+- Categorize schools into likelies, targets, reaches, and unlikelies, based on the school's selectivity and the student's academic performance relative to each school's entering class.

-- Assign a list grade based on this assessment (including the presence of unlikelies in the list)
+- Assign a list grade based on this assessment.

 College Kickstart considers the reference standard for a balanced list to be as follows: